AdobeDocs/campaign-web.en/help/v8/administration/custom-fields.md

 These custom fields are displayed in various screens, for example the details of a profile or a test profile.

 In the web user interface, you cannot create custom fields, but you can modify the way they display.
-Modifications apply to all users.
+Modifications apply to all Campaign users.

 >[!NOTE]
 >